scottish-government-design-system/designsystem.gov.scot/patterns/cookies-page/index.md

 examples:
  - site: designsystem.gov.scot
    url: https://designsystem.gov.scot/cookies/
-   name: "Cookie page on Design System"
+   name: "Cookies page on Design System"
  - site: mygov.scot
    url: https://www.mygov.scot/cookies
-   name: "Cookie page on mygov.scot"
+   name: "Cookies page on mygov.scot"
    description: Note that mygov.scot has web analytics cookies set to ‘on’.
 Our analytics cookies anonymise all data, so we made an exception not to default to ‘off’.
 ---

 ## About this pattern

 A cookies page helps users to manage their personal data and consent for cookie use.
 It tells them what information you store on cookies on their device.
-It allows the users to review and change their settings for which cookies your site or service stores.
+It allows the users to review and change their settings for which cookies your site or service uses.

 It is important to tell your users both: